-A toddler sitting on the floor beside a sturdy box and using a spoon to pull a small toy back into reach while a grown-up stays nearby.
+A toddler beside a stable box uses a teaspoon inside the open roof handle of a toy car to pull it back into reach while a grown-up stays nearby.

 ThinkingDevelopmental supportAction ResultIndoor